 Whether you’re operating machinery with wheels or tracks, it’s critical to keep these components in good condition.
 Especially to avoid ground or field disturbances.
 Here’s what to look for on wheeled machines:

-- Nails or other forms of debris in the tires
+- Debris or air leaks in the tires

 - Excessive wear

-If you operate track machines, it may be harder to identify and diagnose issues with the undercarriage.
-If you suspect issues with the steering or material handling, it is recommended to call your equipment dealer to see if service is needed.
+If you operate track machines, it may be harder to identify and diagnose undercarriage issues.
+If you suspect issues with the steering or material handling, call your equipment dealer to see if service is needed.
 You should regularly inspect these items on track machines:

-- Tension and torsion axles (for rubber tracks)
+- Tension and torsion axles on rubber track machines

-An important part of preventative maintenance is checking all fluid levels.
-Looking for puddles around the equipment will help you quickly spot an internal problem.
-Some fluids that should be inspected and topped off regularly include:
+An important part of preventative maintenance is checking the fluid levels on your machine.
+Puddles around the equipment can be one of the first indicators of an internal problem.
+Machine fluids and related areas that should be inspected regularly include:

 - Engine coolant

-If your farming operation relies on heavy machinery and specialized industrial equipment, you need access to customized and thorough inspection reports.
+If your farming operation relies on specialized machinery, you need access to customized and thorough inspection reports.
 With a simple drag-and-drop interface, the Device Magic platform makes it easy to build inspection checklists and forms with all the features you need.
 Additionally, our mobile forms app works offline, which is a key benefit for rural operations with limited internet connection.